-There are many benefits to becoming a member of the Association of Chartered Certified Accountants (ACCA) - the global professional body offering the Chartered Certified Accountant qualification.
+There are many benefits to becoming a member of the Association of Chartered Certified Accountants (ACCA) - the global professional body offering the ACCA chartered accountant qualification.
 With over 188,000 members and 480,000 students in 178 countries, it is a highly-respected organisation within the finance sector.
-The body's qualifications are benchmarked against education levels around the world, and recognised by key regulatory authorities, to ensure only high-cable individuals carry ACCA membership.
+The body's qualifications are benchmarked against education levels around the world, and recognised by key regulatory authorities, to ensure only high-calibre individuals become ACCA accountants.

 Related: How to become an accountant

-As an ACCA qualified accountant, you'll have the opportunity to work anywhere you choose, in any business sector, at home or internationally.
-Employers know they are getting someone who has up-to-date technical skills and knowledge, and as such, is able to to deliver for their organisation.
-This is because, as an ACCA accountant, you've committed to continue your professional development.
-Supported by a body known for its commitment for driving standards of professionalism, ethics, integrity and accountability, you'll be able to develop your career and earn a high salary.
+As an ACCA chartered accountant, you'll have the opportunity to work anywhere you choose, in any business sector, at home or internationally.
+Employers know they are getting someone who has up-to-date technical skills and knowledge, and as such, is able to deliver for their organisation.
+This is because, as an ACCA chartered accountant, you've committed to continue your professional development.
+Supported by a body known for its commitment for driving standards of professionalism, ethics, integrity and accountability, you'll be able to develop your career and earn a higher chartered accountant salary.

 2. ACCA qualifications should be on your CV